CommonAccord/Cmacc-NFP/Doc/ZZZ/landing.md

 Introduction.sec=This website is for Not-for-Profit Agreements.

-FormDoc.sec=When you click on the first link below, you will see our WIP - NFP Bylaws.</a>.
+FormDoc.sec=When you click on the first link below, you will see a deal sheet for organizing a Missouri NFP.
+It renders into (generates) Articles and (part of) By-Laws</a>.
 It is, of course, only an example, intended to be adapted and extended.

 =[?https://raw.githubusercontent.com/CommonAccord/Site-Org/master/Doc/Website/ListOfCommonAccordWebsites.md]